Five-Goal Second Period Pushes Stars Past Hogs

 Studenic then put it past Stauber for his second goal of the night at 14:08 in the second period.

-The IceHogs avoided the shutout when forward Buddy Robinson got it past Texas goaltender Anton Khudobin at 5:13 in the 3rd period.
+The IceHogs avoided the shutout when forward Buddy Robinson got it past Texas goaltender Anton Khudobin at 5:13 in the third period.

 The IceHogs and Stars will turn right around for another matchup tomorrow night at 7 p.m. in Cedar Park, TX.
 Rockford's last game before the Christmas holiday will be in Rosemont against the Chicago Wolves Friday, Dec.
 23 at 7 p.m.